 4. Turn Your Settings Down

 One way to take the strain of your laptop's cooling system, CPU, and GPU is to turn the graphical settings on your games down.
-Gaming laptops are pretty powerful nowadays, but they still lack the raw power that a desktop does.
+Gaming laptops are pretty powerful nowadays, but when it comes to gaming laptops vs consoles there's a clear difference.

 This means that sometimes games are designed and optimized for a higher hardware spec.
 Examples of games like this are Final Fantasy and Call of Duty.